FeritBerkay/DeAnzaHack/README.md

 # DeAnzaHack

-For the Hacklathino event at De Anza College, we developed a Morse Code password retriever project.
+For the Hacklathon event at De Anza College, we developed a Morse Code password retriever project.
 The event was focused on hardware projects, and our team's goal was to create a tool that could encode and decode passwords using Morse Code.
 This project uses an Arduino, a push button, and an LED to handle the input, encoding, and display of passwords in Morse Code.

 ### Project Description: